Place-based Investing Impacts

 - Stable, well-paying jobs

 - Transit-oriented development

 - Renewable energy and energy efficiency

-- Federal Qualified Healthcare Centers
+- Federally Qualified Healthcare Centers

 Nationally, health systems have an estimated $400 billion in investment assets.1Estimate calculated from Democracy Collaborative research.
 Redirecting even a small portion of these resources to place-based investments would shift billions of dollars toward addressing economic and environmental disparities in local communities.
 It would allow institutions to more effectively improve community health and well-being, even as they continue to earn a healthy rate of return.
 This toolkit outlines a range of strategies for how health systems are using their investment assets to help address the resource gaps that keep communities from achieving better health and well-being.